 U-High loses injunction request over ineligible players; LHSAA bounces Cubs from playoffs

-BATON ROUGE — A judge Monday dissolved a restraining order that prevented the Louisiana High School Athletic Association from forcing University High School to forfeit seven games, and the LHSAA knocked the Cubs out of this year's playoffs before they played their first game.
+BATON ROUGE — A judge Monday dissolved a restraining order that had prevented the Louisiana High School Athletic Association from forcing University High School to forfeit seven games, and, almost immediately afterward, the LHSAA knocked the Cubs out of the playoffs before their first contest.

-Liberty High School had filed a complaint with the LHSAA three weeks ago, alleging University High was using players in its attendance zone without proper authorization.
-U-High won a temporary restraining order last week and Week 1 of the playoffs occurred with the Cubs in the bracket and receiving a first-round bye.
+Liberty High School had filed a complaint with the LHSAA three weeks ago, alleging University High was using players from its attendance zone without proper authorization.
+U-High won a temporary restraining order last week and Week 1 of the playoffs occurred with the Cubs in the Division II-Select bracket and receiving a first-round bye.

 Monday's decision leaves U-High with a 1-9 record.
-The Cubs are still shown as seeded second in the state with a game Friday at home, but the LHSAA updated the bracket to advance Booker T. Washington to the quarterfinals.
+The Cubs are still shown as seeded second in the state with a game Friday at home, but the LHSAA declared a forfeit and advanced Booker T. Washington to the quarterfinals.

+In a letter to the "Cub community," the school's director said it would ensure its athletics program follows LHSAA rules.
-"We take these matters with the utmost seriousness, and we are fully committed to ensuring our athletics program aligns with LHSAA expectations moving forward.
-Our priority remains creating a fair, enriching, and supportive environment for our student-athletes, built on transparency and accountability," the letter to the "Cub Community" said.

-School director Kevin George said he would "always act in the best interests of our students, exhausting all avenues to advocate for and protect their opportunities.
-We deeply appreciate the continued support of our families and community as we work to resolve these matters with integrity and dedication."
+"Our priority remains creating a fair, enriching, and supportive environment for our student-athletes, built on transparency and accountability," the letter said.
+Director Kevin George said he would "always act in the best interests of our students, exhausting all avenues to advocate for and protect their opportunities."

-If the school wants to appeal, it would go to the 1st Circuit Court of Appeal.
-There was no immediate indication that it would do so.
+It wasn't clear if his statement meant an appeal to the 1st Circuit Court of Appeal was imminent.

+The second round of the playoffs is scheduled for Friday without the Cubs.

 Trending News